nikolovlazar/egghead-beginners-guide-nextjs/lessons/lesson-01.md

 In this lesson we're going to create an empty Next.js TypeScript project using the [create-next-app](https://www.npmjs.com/package/create-next-app) npx template.
 Because we want to use TypeScript, we need to provide an additional argument in the CLI command to tell `create-next-app` to create our project with TypeScript.

-Create your Next.js project in the `/lessons` folder and name it `lesson-01`.
-After the project gets created, enter `lesson-01` and execute `npm run dev`.
+To create your Next.js project, `cd` into the `/lessons` folder and run `npx create-next-app lesson-01 --typescript`.
+After the project gets created, `cd` `lesson-01` and execute `npm run dev`.
 If everything's correct, you should see a "Welcome to Next.js!" page.